TGOSS1984/dungeon_crawler/readme.md

 ## Credits

 - Built by: [Tom Goss](https://github.com/TGOSS1984)
-- ai was used in certain sections of readme for formatting purposes
+- ai was used to support in certain sections of readme for formatting purposes

 ---